 In Reasonable Form And Not Rusty

 Since 2011, The Masters’ winner has posted a T3 or better that same calendar year, with Sergio Garcia, Danny Willett, Jordan Spieth, Bubba Watson and Charl Schwarztel all winning.
-Nine of the last 10 winners had also played in six or more tournaments that year, ruling Jason Day out of this year’s picks.
+Last year Patrick Reed had had three top 10s in a row before getting to Augusta.
+Nine of the last 10 winners had also played in six or more tournaments that year.

 Not The Defending Champion

 Spieth would have got the job done in 2016 were it not for his collapse on the 12th, but Willett’s win means nobody has defended the Green Jacket since Tiger Woods in 2001-2002.
 Before Woods it is only Sir Nick Faldo (1989-1990) and Jack Nicklaus (1965-1966) who have pulled off the feat.

 Phil Mickelson at number three in in 2010 is the highest ranked player to win in the last decade.
 The likes of Angel Cabrera (ranked 69th in 2009), Zach Johnson (ranked 56th in 2007) and Trevor Immelman (ranked 29th in 2008) prove there is value to be had when betting further down the field.

 Not A Rookie